siva82kb/monalysa/README.md

 ## Who is this library for?
 This library is aimed at students, researchers, clinicians and industry professionals working with movement data.

-## Contributors
-The details of the list of current contributors to the project can be found in the {doc}`contributors` pages.